getify/You-Dont-Know-JS/up & going/ch2.md

 	}
 }

-// this code is not stict mode
+// this code is not strict mode
 ```

 Compare that to: